bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

         "Description": "Indicator of type of action that is expected", "Levels": {
-            "start": "A red square is displayed to indicate starting", "stop": "A blue square is displayed to indicate stopping", }
+            "start": "A red square is displayed to indicate starting", "stop": "A blue square is displayed to indicate stopping" }
     }
 }